xtyangpsp/SeisGo/README.md

 This module contains functions to get and processing Ocean Bottom Seismometer (OBS) data.
 The functions and main processing modules for removing the tilt and compliance noises are inspired and modified from **OBStools** (https://github.com/nfsi-canada/OBStools) developed by Pascal Audet & Helen Janiszewski.
 The main tilt and compliance removal method is based on Janiszewski et al. (2019).

+3. `noise`

+This module contains functions used in ambient noise processing, including cross-correlations and plotting functions.

 ## Installation
 1. Create and activate the **conda** `seispy` environment